-ONDA volunteers will spend Friday removing small junipers within the otherwise healthy sage-steppe habitat of Hart Mountain.
+ONDA volunteers will spend Friday and Saturday removing small junipers within the otherwise healthy sage-steppe habitat of Hart Mountain.
 The work will involve using loppers and saws to cut the junipers at the base of the tree.
 It can be difficult, hot, scratchy, and challenging, but it feels good to look back at the end of the day and see a landscape turned back into sagebrush and bunchgrass.

 - Thursday, September 27, 5-7 p.m.: We will meet at the Hart Mountain Hot Springs Campground.
 Arrive in time to set up camp under the aspens, meet everyone, and enjoy a fall soak.

 - Friday, September 28: We’ll leave the campground at 8 a.m. for a short drive to the juniper cutting site on Hart Mountain.
 We’ll spend the day cutting small junipers, plan to be back at camp by 4 p.m.